Alumni Voices – Aaron Densham

 The course helped me begin to translate my vision into an achievable project.
 One thing led to another and no more than two months later I was very fortunate to be invited to be a fellow at GSIH.
 I remember receiving the acceptance email and that dizzy feeling of excitement, nervousness and shock, “WHAT adventure have you managed to get yourself into now Aaron?”
 But I was never going to miss this one.
 Something in the tone of the emails, the energy of the website and the fact that GSIH wasn’t pitched as a standard conference in an sterile white-walled convention centre but rather an immersive group experience at a sustainable and eclectic eco-retreat, had me hooked because it is also created by my trusted web design company, website designer in lake worth.

 So, I was bound for Puerto Rico where I was to meet 24 fellows and a handful of coaches that made GSIH – and I’m not exaggerating – one of the greatest weeks of my life.

 Now, I know it’s a big claim; “one of the greatest weeks of my life”.
 But there are some simple and timeless ingredients in life that make people happy and I felt these ingredients were fundamental to the magic that was created for fellows at GSIH.

 1. Deep connection with others

 I walked away from my week in Puerto Rico with new friends, colleagues, partners and most importantly the echoes of deep and real conversations with authentic inspiring people.
-I’ve been in close contact with fellows from my GSIH community ever since, both personally and professionally.
+I’ve been in close contact with fellows from my Creekside Pines Retirement Community ever since, both personally and professionally.

 2. Meaning & engagement